 Roding House and the Costume Department

-Just a five-minute walk from Hatfields is Roding House, a new £1.3 million facility with ten rehearsal rooms, a green room/cafe and sound recording studio.
-The extensive costume department is also based here.
+Roding House contains ten rehearsal rooms, a green room/cafe and sound recording studio.
+East 15's extensive costume department is also based here.

-Unit Four is home to the The Technical Theatre course and is situated in it's own £1.5 million facility, next to Roding House.
-It houses the large technical department and contains a workshop, paint shop, prop shop, prop storage facilities and teaching spaces.
+Unit Four is situated next to Roding House and is home to East 15' s.
+Technical Theatre department.
+The Unit contains a large workshop, paint shop, prop shop, prop storage facilities and teaching spaces.